Buy-Sell AgreementsShare this post

-One solution might be to permit a “retirement” only if an owner reaches certain milestones (for example, attaining the age of 62 with a minimum of 20 years service).
-The buy/sell agreement might specify that an owner who departs the business prior to the stated retirement milestones might have no ability to sell his interests to the other owners or to any third parties.
-Or, the agreement could specify that the remaining owners have the option to buy out the departing owner, but are not obligated to do so if the economics do not make sense.
+One solution might be to permit a “retirement” only if an owner reaches certain milestones (for example, attaining the age of 62 with a minimum of 20 years of service).
+The buy-sell agreement might specify that an owner who departs the business prior to the stated retirement milestones might have no ability to sell his interests to the other owners or to any third parties.
+In addition, the agreement could specify that the remaining owners have the option to buy out the departing owner but are not obligated to do so if the economics do not make sense.

-Language can be included that provides that an owner who leaves prior to the “permitted” retirement date would not share in the appreciation of the business if it is sold to a third party at some future date, and might in fact be required to take less than the fair market value of their interest (valued as of the date of their departure) if the business’s value subsequently decline.
-This mechanism is designed to protect the remaining owners if the value of the business suffers as a result of the lost services and good will attributable to the departed owner.
+Language can be included that provides that an owner who leaves prior to the “permitted” retirement date would not share in the appreciation of the business if it were sold to a third party at some future date and might in fact be required to take less than the fair market value of their interest (valued as of the date of their departure) if the business’s value subsequently decline.
+This mechanism is designed to protect the remaining owners if the value of the business suffers as a result of the lost services and goodwill attributable to the departed owner.

 Another important consideration in buy-sell planning is determining when, if at all, an owner can sell his interest to someone other than another current owner.
 Owners in most closely-held businesses wish to restrict any sales to third parties except if the remaining owners unanimously agree to such a sale.
 While such restrictions impair the liquidity of an owner’s interest, they also ensure that all owners will be “partners” only with those persons with whom they are comfortable working.